Skip to main content

 For a criminal defendant who has completed a competency evaluation, the bill authorizes the department of human services to include in its discharge plan and plan for community-based restoration services a component of mental health treatment and ongoing clinical support.
 The bill authorizes a court to include, in an order regarding the custody of the defendant and the defendant's bond status, a requirement for the defendant to participate in mental health treatment.

-After an individual has been discharged from the facility where the individual was held for an emergency mental health hold, current law requires the facility to attempt to follow up with the individual at least 48 hours after discharge.
+After an individual has been discharged from the a facility where the an individual was held for an emergency mental health hold, current law requires the facility to attempt to follow up with the individual at least 48 hours after discharge.
 The bill extends the time to attempt to follow up with the individual to 72 hours.

 The behavioral health administration (BHA) shall only issue or renew a license for a behavioral health entity if the BHA receives a certificate of compliance for the applicant's building or structure from the division of fire prevention and control.
 The bill adds the following exceptions to this requirement: